Educative.io is a coding educational resource with a library of courses for anyone to learn and lead a software engineering role.

 So you don’t just start with, let’s say, learning Python or JavasScript.
 As a newbie, you’ll first be introduced to the fundamental concepts of computers and programming so you can have the basic problem-solving skills you will need later on.

-There is a full course for that and in it, you will even be taken back to the definition of a computer, funny right?
+There is a complete course for that, and in it, you will even be taken back to the definition of a computer, right?

 Courses on Educative io Catalog

 Speaking of courses, Educative.io boasts hundreds of them, and new ones are released every week.

 To date, there are over 400 courses and time economics would dictate against listing out every single one of them.